-Anarchists: You Only See Them When You Fear Them
+- Anarchists: You Only See Them When You Fear Them

-"If you want peace, you must prepare for war." - Serge Menard, Quebec's Minister for Public Security to keep the protestors out.
+"If you want peace, you must prepare for war." - Serge Menard, Quebec's Minister for Public Security residencies within the perimeter and reserved all hotel accommodations in the city to keep the protestors out.
 Well, that is not entirely accurate: hundreds of male and female inmates were transferred from a nearby Quebec City jail to other facilities in order to make room for protesters expected to be arrested during the summit.
 The transfer of prisoners alone cost Canadian taxpayers \$5 million.